… that I am?

 … and whether they are right or wrong.

 “But who do you say that I am?”

-We individually need a personal revelation of who Jesus is
+We all have to have a personal revelation of who Jesus is, otherwise

-… without which He is not real in our lives, and
+… how will He be real in our lives, and

-… without which we will not be able to show Him to others!
+… how will we be able to show Him to others!